heet434/leave_management/readme.md

 # Leave Management System

-## Introduction
 This is a leave management system web application that allows students, instructors, and admins to manage leaves, leave applications and attendance.
-The system is built using Node.js and Express.js for the server side, and React with Typescript on the frontend.
+The system is built using Node.js and Express.js for the server side, and React with Typescript on the frontend.<br/>
+This is the website for the report of the project: [report](https://lm-report.my.canva.site/)

 ## Frontend